Our Current Sleep Lab

 BA, (Honours), Psychology, University of Calgary, AB

-Dr. Sheila Garland is a Clinical Psychologist and Associate Professor of Psychology and Oncology at Memorial University of Newfoundland.
-Dr. Garland conducts psycho-oncology and behavioral sleep medicine research with an increasing emphasis on examining the mechanisms and effectiveness of interventions to improve sleep and other symptoms in cancer survivors.
+Dr. Sheila Garland is a Clinical Psychologist and Professor of Psychology and Oncology at Memorial University of Newfoundland.
+Dr. Garland conducts psycho-oncology and behavioural sleep medicine research with an increasing emphasis on examining the mechanisms and effectiveness of interventions to improve sleep and other symptoms in cancer survivors.

 (2019 - Present)